-The Youth and Adolescent Policy Division operates within Jamaica’s Ministry of Education, Youth and Information.
+The Youth and Adolescent Policy Division operates within Jamaica’s Ministry of Education and Youth.
 The YAPD has core responsibility for the development, implementation and the management of policies and programmes, that will seek to foster care, provided non-formal education and training for Jamaican youth aged 15-29 years.
 The Division promotes youth development and empowerment through:

 - Strengthening the legislative and policy framework of the youth development portfolio

 - Empowering our youth through leadership, mentorship and volunteerism.

 - Providing young people with the tools to be competitive both locally and globally.